 Simultaneous isolation of both proteins and total RNA from the same sample of pre-enriched exosomes can be achieved using the Total Exosome RNA and Protein Isolation Kit.
 The kit is compatible with all protocols for exosome isolation.

-Exosomal proteins can be analyzed using Western blot analysis.
+Specific monoclonal antibodies (CD9, CD63 and CD81) allow for detection of cellular and exosomal antigens by Western blot analysis.
 If you are looking to compare multiple protein samples on the same gel and want to keep exosomal protein complexes intact, you should check out the fast and gentle Dynabeads®-based immunoprecipitation method using Protein A or Protein G in combination with your primary antibody of choice.

 Documentary Mini-Series: "Exosomes-The Next Small Thing"